 A refund of fees will be processed under the conditions noted below.
 The student must submit a written appeal for a refund or other appeal action to the university within six months of the close of the semester/term to which the refund or other appeal action is applicable.
 Any debts to the university will be deducted from the refund, up to the full amount.

 Full Refund Eligibility

-The following conditions allow a full refund: 1) A class is dropped before the end of the Drop period; 2) Cancellation of a course by the university; or 3) The student is denied admission for any reason to a course offered by the university.
+The following conditions allow a full refund: 1) A class is dropped before the end of the Drop period; 2) Cancellation of a course by the university.

 Partial Refund (25%)

-Twenty-five percent of tuition and fees is refundable when the student withdraws completely from the university prior to the end of the fourth week of classes during a 16- or 17-week semester, or at the end of the first quarter of classes during a summer session.
+Twenty-five percent of tuition and associated fees assessed and paid, adjusted for waivers is refundable when the student withdraws completely from the University prior to the end of the fourth week of classes during a 16 or 17 week semester, or at the end of the first quarter of classes during a summer session.